vilion/CarND-Vehichle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and

+start 9 orientation,  8 pixels per cell, 2 cells per block, 32 histogram bins, and (32, 32) spatial sampling

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).